Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Logics and Automata

 \subsection{Linear Temporal Logic}

-We recall the definition of \emph{linear temporal logic} \citep{clarke:model-checking}, LTL for short.
-For the remainder of the paper, we fix an arbitrary finite, nonempty set $\AP$ of atomic propositions. \begin{definition}[LTL Formulae] Let $p$ range over $\AP$. \emph{The formulae of LTL} are generated by the following grammar:
+We recall the definition of \emph{linear temporal logic} \citep{pnueli:ltl}, LTL for short.
+For the remainder of the paper, we fix a finite, nonempty set $\AP$ of atomic propositions. \begin{definition}[LTL Formulae] Let $p$ range over $\AP$. \emph{The formulae of LTL} are generated by the following grammar:

 $\Fm_\LTL$ denotes the set of all LTL formulae. \end{definition}